Home» C language» C++ language» Programing» Tutorial» How to install MinGW (C and C++ programing language Compailer)

 }

-Use this command to compile c programming language :
+Use this command to compile c programming language :using namespace std;

 g++ file_name.cpp -o new_file_name.exe